andreypz/nwu-dalitz-analysis/readme.txt

 The log of changes:

+2013-Apr-17
+  * Nate's tri-lepton plot is produced
+  * Trigger Selector is modified to return: isFound, isPassed and a prescale
+  * Modified the Batch master to create a tar.gz before submission and to write output to EOS

 2012-Dec-06
   * Introduced option parser to run.py script
   * Synchroization with Nate is more or less succesefull